Ralph Hearn explains the indicators that a growing business may benefit from new accounting software.

 Growth tends to be better achieved and maintained when key decision makers are fully aware of their current affairs.
 How do you know what’s coming in and what’s going out if your data is kept on an outdated spreadsheet?

 If it’s a struggle to work out your cash position because the numbers in your spreadsheet won’t match up to your bank statement, it may be worth investing in a cloud accounting software which allows data to flow automatically into your software from the bank accounts and other financial sources.

 Managing your cashflow can be made easier with software features that not only help you collect money owed but also improve the performance of your organisation’s credit control function.
 With many online software programmes you’re able to generate real time, updated reports wherever you are, as well as creating and sending invoices to keep on top of money owed.

-3. Difficulty sharing information
+3. Experiencing difficulty in sharing information with advisors

 Are you able to share real time information with your accountant with ease or is it becoming mind numbing to send a USB drive or equivalent every week?
 Not only is it a pain, it’s inconvenient, unreliable and could potentially jeopardise the security of your data.